Maiden Alex Ibru

-Maiden Alex Ibru, Lady Ibru, MFR, née Thomopulos (born November 20, 1949) is a Nigerian Public Affairs and Communication Consultant, Media Executive and Newspaper Proprietor.
-She is the Chairman, Publisher, and Chief Executive Officer of Guardian Newspapers.
-Before becoming the publisher of the Guardian newspaper, she was the CEO of Guardian Press Limited for 11 years.
-She became the publisher of Guardian newspapers in 1999 after her late husband Alex Ibru died.
-Maiden also runs the Trinity Foundation which supports civil society organizations that promote democratic and open society values in Nigeria.
-She was honoured as a Member of the Order of the Federal Republic (MFR) in 2014.
+The Lady Maiden Ibru, MFR, née Thomopulos (born 20 November 1949) is a Nigerian media executive, newspaper proprietor and high society matriarch.
+She is the Chair and Publisher of the Guardian Newspapers.

 Early life and education

 Maiden Alex Ibru was born in Sapele, Delta State, on Sunday, November 20, 1949.
 Her father is Mr. Aristotelis Thomopulos who is a Greek man that settled in Nigeria.
-Her mother is Mrs. Hannah Thomopulos (née Omaghomi) a great-great-granddaughter of Olomu of Koko, the Governor-General of the area in the 1880s.
+Her mother is Mrs. Hannah Thomopulos (née Omaghomi) a granddaughter of Olomu of Koko, the Governor-General of the area in the 1880s.
 She had elementary education at the Children's Home School, Ibadan.
 Her secondary education was at Queen's School, Ede.